Finding insurance for your camper(van) as a tourist in Canada can either be really simple or nearly impossible depending on which province you’re in.

 You need to be insured in the province where you register the vehicle

 Every province in Canada carries its own set of rules.
-As a result, you need to have your vehicle insured in the province where you register your vehicle.
+And you need to have your vehicle insured in the province where you register your vehicle.

 Believe me, we called over 50 insurance companies, both inside and outside our province, and they would only think about insuring our plans if we registered our vehicle in their province.